meltonlogan615/CandyBox/README.md

  # Candy Box file formatting and naming conventions:
- outside of .js files and attributes used by .js files all files names should be lower case. all .html files will be single names, if one or more words are used, seperated by "-", as in "contact-us.html"
+ outside of .js files and attributes used by .js files all files names should be lower case all .html files will be single names, if one or more words are used, seperated by "-", as in "contact-us.html"